JesperLekland/react-native-svg-charts/README.md

 }
 ```
 ### Extras
 The `extras` prop allow for arbitrary decorators on your chart.
-The prop takes an array of arbitrary data and then calls `renderExtra` for each entry in that array.
-The `renderExtra` is very similar to the `renderItem` of a [FlatList](https://facebook.github.io/react-native/docs/flatlist.html)
 and is a function that is called with an object as an arguments to help the layout of the extra decorator.
 The content of the argument object is as follows:

 ```javascript